Puerto Vallarta Life

 Old Town, or Viejo Vallarta, known for its traditional red-tiled roofs, whitewashed buildings, cobblestone streets and hillside homes.
 Center for restaurants, shops, galleries and government.

 The peso is the Mexican form of currency.
-It is suggested that you exchange small amounts of U.S. dollars for pesos.
+We suggest that you exchange small amounts of U.S. dollars for pesos.
 Major credit cards are also widely accepted.
 A pocket calculator can also be helpful when you shop to help convert U. S. dollars to pesos.
 Bartering when shopping outside resort areas is practiced.
 U.S. dollars are accepted in resort areas, but keep in mind that any change returned will be in pesos.
-Our recommendation is that you use a credit card to give you the daily currency exchange on your next billing statement.
+Our recommendation is that you use a credit card to give you the daily currency exchange on your next billing statement

 South of the Rio Cuale

 Something of a continuation of El Centro.
-More shops and restaurants, especially along the "Calle de los Cafes" (Basilio Badillo).
+More shops and restaurants, especially along the “Calle de los Cafes” (Restaurant Row), (the street is Basilio Badillo).

 The main square of Puerto Vallarta, flanked by Presidencia Municipal (City Hall) in the heart of El Centro.